-ID cards are the property of WCM-Q. The ID badges are to be worn at all times while on college premises or on official college outings.
+ID cards are the property of WCM-Q. The ID badges are to be worn at all times while on Medical College premises or on official Medical College outings.
 The ID badge may not be loaned to anyone else.
 The cards must be returned at the end of the program of enrollment.
 Facilities, Health, Safety and Security (FHSS) division should be notified immediately in case the badge is lost or stolen.
-Students must request a new Proximity ID Card Replacement from the Facilities, Health, Safety and Security.
+Students must request a new Proximity ID Card Replacement from FHSS.